 A kanban replenishment meeting is all about deciding what to work on next.
 Kanban replenishment is all about giving team members clarity and a robust explanation of various work processes.

-The kanban system also creates a shared understanding about managers, team leads, and key stakeholders about what is being worked on, when, and various due dates and milestones.
+The kanban method also creates a shared understanding about managers, team leads, and key stakeholders about what is being worked on, when, and various due dates and milestones.
 Going about this process can also improve the flow of information on any type of product.

 Team members who work on these projects can also remain focused, productive, and on-task regarding what’s next in the pipe and the work they’re responsible for to get their part complete.
 The end result?
 A better chance that the team will deliver a successful product or service, on time, with limited roadblocks along the way.

 Stay on top of your tasks and deliver optimal results with an organizational tool like Fellow, where all your action items are in one place.

 8 ways to run an effective replenishment meeting